malcolm-kee/malcolm-kee/blogs/2020/05/upstream.md

 And you can continue to "go upstream" further.
 Perhaps you wasn't a harsh person before this.
 The problem is your current job is stressful and toxic, making you a grumpy person.
 To solve the problem, maybe you should just fire your boss.

+Even though this means there is no definite answer to solve a problem.
 Nonetheless, many good managers and programmers that I know seems to possess this ability to think upstream and see if an alternative solution is more optimal to solve a particular problem.
-Often, when a hard problem can be solved by eliminating the upstream that is causing it.
+Often, a hard problem can be solved by eliminating the upstream that is causing it.

 ---